10 running tips for beginners - The Lily Foundation

 10. Be patient

-At first, running can feel like all hard work with little visible reward.
-That 'running bug' that runners talk about takes time to kick in, but once it does everything becomes a lot easier.
+At first, running can feel like all hard work with little reward.
+That ‘running bug’ that people talk about takes time to kick in, but once it does everything becomes a lot easier.
 Humans are naturally evolved to run, for hunting and escaping from danger.
 Modern life has made us slow and lazy, but that primal urge to run is still there – your body just needs reminding.
-So if you’re wondering if you've got what it takes to be a runner, remember what Bruce Springsteen said: we were born to run – just like our medal-wearing mito mums above!
+So if you’re wondering how to stay motivated to run, just remember what Bruce Springsteen said: we were born to run!